ashutoshmjain/gita/src/thought.md

 </div>

 You may find the comparison between an operating system and a primitive narrative rather odd - an amusing flight of imagination!
-But the idea of digital beings, living in the virtual realms of artificial intelligence isn't far-fetched.
+But the idea of digital beings, living in the virtual realms of artificial general intelligence isn't far-fetched.
 They would think of Unix as a primitive scripture !
 It might define boundaries of their value system just as scriptures defined our morality.

 As described in the first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all-pervading information.
 On the surface `Mahabharata` was first written historical narrative, but it was, in truth, first serious attempt at abstraction of actions.